dmd-program/dmd-100/projects/open_design/develop_prototyping.md

 # Develop: Prototyping

-Experiment with materials, objects, and aesthetic marks.
+1. Experiment with materials, objects, and aesthetic modifications.
-What kind of toys are you going to make in keeping with your target age?
+2. Revisit your primary and secondary research.
+Make note of any insights, themes, or opportunities that you want to explore.